Temitope-Portfolio/Predictive-models/README.md

 ![Percentage of Females to Males](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/c1ca1dde-d852-4803-8c03-665774b23f74)

-With such a gap in the gender customers, the females brought in the most revenue.
+With such a gap in the gender customers, the females purchased the most.

 ![Gender purchase power](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/a8af5d6b-5f94-4f72-ac8f-d1869233a9e4)